rtysonCLAS12/Dilepton_on_Deuteron/README.md

 [fills the branch called elP with the electron momentum](https://github.com/rtysonCLAS12/Dilepton_on_Deuteron/blob/797f0f9ea2b9661317a172492bf3d100bb3232b0/maketree.cpp#L206).
 Variables corresponding to an electron start with el, those for the positron start with po and those for the deuteron start with deut.
 Information on accessing bank variables in clas12root is available [here](https://github.com/JeffersonLab/clas12root/blob/master/AccesssingBankDataInCpp.txt), with a description of these variables [here](https://clasweb.jlab.org/wiki/index.php/CLAS12_DSTs).
 Some variables correspond to an event, eg the invariant mass of the e+ e- pair, or the missing mass of e d -> e+ e- d.
 The run and event number are also recorded.

-The script will iterate over runs one by one, see below on how to run the script.
-It will read the beam energy from the RCDB so this does not need to be modified.
+The script will iterate over runs passed to the script one by one, see below on how to run the script.
+When running on the farm, one job will pass one run to the script so that many runs can be processed in parallel.
+The script will read the beam energy from the RCDB so this does not need to be modified.
 The RCDB also contains information on e.g. the torus polarity.

 The script then iterates over all events in a run.
 The only requirements on these events is that they have at least one electron, one positron and one deuteron as IDed by the [CLAS12 event builder](https://www.sciencedirect.com/science/article/pii/S0168900220300784).
 The script will take all posible combitorials ie combinations of electrons, positrons and deuterons.
 That is to say, if they are more than one of each particle type, the code will consider all possible combinations.
 A flag Combis is used to show which combination an entry corresponds to (ie Combis=0 means first combination in an event).
 The first electron will be the trigger electron, the first positron and deuteron should be the highest momentum particles, so it's probably safe to use Combis=0 as a starting point, although ultimately some selection algorithm should be implemented.

-The code applies corrections to the electron and positron that radiate photons when going through detector material between the target and detector.
+The code applies corrections to the electrons and positrons that radiate photons when going through detector material between the target and detector.
 These photons can be identified by the fact that they have a small polar angular difference with the electron.
 The momentum of the photon is added back to the electron or positron.
 The script also creates a branch containing a flag *elTriangCut* or *poTriangCut* which corresponds to electrons or positrons that pass a useful cut to remove pion contamination.
 See [Section 6.3 of my thesis](https://www.jlab.org/Hall-B/general/thesis/RTyson_thesis.pdf) for more details on the correction and cut.
 Finally the script also creates a branch containing a flag *elPassDeadPaddlePCAL* or *poPassDeadPaddlePCAL* which corresponds to whether electrons or positrons hit paddles in the ECAL that were identified as having a low efficiency.
 Its good to remove these for better matching between data and simulation.

 ***N.B.:*** The clas12root script can be run interactively with e.g.: